ePages-de/epages-docs/_posts/2017/2017-05-09-how-to-successfully-run-a-company-tech-blog.md

 Planning our content ahead not only saves us lots of unnecessary stress when it comes to fresh content ideas, but also lets us see the big picture.
 Therefore, we developed an editorial calendar to determine what colleague would cover which topic area for which date.
-Usually, we have a rough content plan for the next two months and try to publish at least four times per months.
+Usually, we have a rough content plan for the next two months and try to publish at least four times per month.
 We soon created a rotating system to make sure that our different developer teams take turns in writing blog posts.
 Here is an example snapshot of our editorial calendar: